b24nguyen/VariousNotesAndDuties/PSYCH 257 - Psychopathology.md

 - Interpretation: of sensations as catastrophic
 - Body sensation: serves as a trigger
 - Apprehension: or worry about having an attack

+## Jan 30th

+**Social Anxiety Disorder**

+- avoid or endure with great distress, interferes with functioning
+- extreme fear/anxiety in social situations where they may be negatively evaluated
+- Speaking or performing in front of people
+- avoid social situations
+- gets worse over time

+**Selective Mutism**

+- person who can speak doesn't speak to certain people or under certain circumstances

+**Obsessive Compulsive Disorder(OCD)**

+- obsessions and compulsions interfere with everyday life
+- thoughts that are bad or horrible to someone else or self
+- become obsessed with the thought becoming a reality: thought reality fusion
+- compulsion is a treatment method to deal with their thoughts

+**Anxiety vs OCD**

+- Anxiety: thought of worry leads to panic
+- OCD: worries lead to compulsion

+**related disorders**

+- body dysmorphic disorder (imaginary body defects)
+- hoarding
+- trichotillomania (hair pulling)
+- Excoriation disorder (skin picking)

+**OCD lifecycle**

+- Trigger
+- Obsession
+- Meaning you give to the obsession
+- Anxiety
+- Compulsion to cope with anxiety